Is Trinity a Selective or non-selective school?

 To access the School car park at Summer Hill, please see the driveway entrance opposite 169 Victoria Street, Ashfield.
 For the Prep School on-street parking is available on surrounding streets.

-Trinity will have, in late 2016, a Field Studies Centre in Woollamia, near Huskisson.
+Trinity will has a Field Studies Centre in Woollamia, near Huskisson.

 What is the difference between the Preparatory School and Junior School?